craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.1.1 =
+* Fix: Fixed "Message if no registrations yet" setting to reflect changes to the setting in the admin area

 = 1.1 =
 * New: Added support for a phone number input field.
 This can be added to the form and data can be used everywhere else user data is normally available
 * New: Added the ability to customize how phone numbers are validated.
 Enter accepted number of digits for your needs on the "Form" tab "Phone" input options